 This resolution was introduced on January 7, 2015, in a previous session of Congress, but was not enacted.

 Read Text »

 Last Updated: Jan 7, 2015

 This is the first step in the legislative process.

 H.Res.
-21 is a simple resolution in the United States Congress.
+21 (114th) was a simple resolution in the United States Congress.

 A simple resolution is used for matters that affect just one chamber of Congress, often to change the rules of the chamber to set the manner of debate for a related bill.
 It must be agreed to in the chamber in which it was introduced.
 It is not voted on in the other chamber and does not have the force of law.

 This simple resolution was introduced in the 114th Congress, which met from Jan 6, 2015 to Jan 3, 2017.
 Legislation not enacted by the end of a Congress is cleared from the books.

 We recommend the following MLA-formatted citation when using the information you see here in academic work: